 They also collect information about users’ physical or mental health, religious views, political opinions and sexual orientation, the complaint states.
 Attorneys say as soon as someone downloads TikTok, it begins to collect data, even before the user opens an account.
 If a user begins making a video but does not save it, data in the video is still mined by the app.
 This is clearly a violation of the law because TikTok is not getting written consent from its users before taking all this data, the complaint states.

-There is no question that collecting information without users’ consent, especially kids’ information, is deeply disturbing.
+No question collecting information without users’ consent, especially kids’ information, is deeply disturbing.
 We hope this class action exposes the truth about what TikTok is actually doing in terms of mining data and where they are sending user data.
 Our California class action lawyers will be closely following this issue.